WK-Kz/Color-Swap-ROA-2/README.md

 1. `sudo dnf install python3-pillow-tk`
 1. `sudo dnf install wine`

-#### Arch/Steam Deck:
+#### Arch:
 1. `sudo pacman -S python-pillow`
-2. Wine install on Steam Deck is under investigation right now.
-* I am not in possession of a steam deck / arch distro, so this can be subject to change.
+2. `sudo pacman -S wine`

+#### Steam Deck:
+On the steam deck, the python package should be provided already.
+If wine is already not installed on the device, it should automatically be installed when `Start.sh` is ran.
+Only this command should be required to run:
+1. `sudo pacman -S python-pillow`

 ## Installation